i-bosquet/petconnect/README.md

     ```
     You should see `petconnect_db`, `petconnect_adminer`, `petconnect_backend`, `petconnect_sonarqube`, `petconnect_zookeeper`, and `petconnect_kafka` listed as 'running' or 'up.'

+### 4.1 Configure the SonarQube Token

+Once the containers are running, the final setup step is to generate and save the SonarQube token.

+1. Open your browser and navigate to http://localhost:9000.
+It might take a minute or two to start up the first time.
+2. Log in with the default credentials: username `admin` / password `admin`.
+The system will force you to change the password.
+3. Navigate to your profile in the top-right corner > `My Account` > `Security`.
+4. In the "Tokens" section, generate a new token by giving it a name (e.g., `local-dev`) and click `Generate`.
+5.  **Copy the generated token.** It is essential to save it, as SonarQube will not show it to you again.
+6. Open the `.env` file in your project root and paste the token you just copied into the `SONAR_TOKEN` variable.

-4.  **Check Backend Logs:** If needed, view the backend logs to confirm a successful startup:
+4.  **Check Backend Logs (Optional):** If needed, view the backend logs to confirm a successful startup:
     ```bash
     docker compose logs -f backend
     ```